czarmohamed/RLSim/README.md

 SimComponent: Creates a simulation of the Implemented Harvest Game in the Browser
 TestComponent: Trains a MultiAgent Reinforcement Learning Environment of the Harvest Game
 # Run
-main.py file in the SimComponent
+main.py file in the SimComponent <br />

-GridTestTrain.py in the TestComponent
+GridTestTrain.py in the TestComponent<br />

 # Dependencies
 mesa, Gym, Ray, tensorboard
 # Data